How to Stay on the Right Path After Overcoming Your Addiction

 Seeking treatment for an addiction and completing the program is something you deserve to be proud of because it’s quite the accomplishment.
 Now that you’ve made it through treatment, you’ll need to be prepared for what lies ahead when you return to the real world where temptation will exist at times.
 You need to remain committed to staying away from both alcohol and drugs all the time to avoid going through a downward spiral.

-There are times when you’re likely going to want to use again.
+There are times when you’re likely going to want to use again, regardless of whether you had a JUUL vaping addiction, alcohol addiction or drug addiction.
 According to Sage Recovery Villa you need to remain strong and remind yourself of the many reasons you decided to get sober in the first place.
 Sometimes you’ll start to think about that specific drug you once used, wondering if it’s worth taking again just to put a stop to the emotions you’re experiencing.
 There are times when you’re going to get triggered but knowing what to do when dealing with these situations is the best way to avoid the temptation.

 Know What Triggers You